erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 Good Lattice Structure" by Pierre L'Ecuyer lists two generators that are 35 bit, that is, an LCG with `P`&nbsp;=&nbsp;2<sup>35</sup>
 and an MCG with P being a prime number just below 2<sup>35</sup>.
-These were the largest generators to be found that did not overflow 59 bits.
+These were the largest generators to be found for which the muliplication did not overflow 59 bits.

 The speed of the LCG is very good.
 The MCG less so since it has to do an integer division by `rem`, but thanks to `P` being